Building cubic gravity with healthy and viable scalar and tensor perturbations: Conclusions

 Furthermore, we showed that cubic gravity exhibits an effective Newton's constant that depends on the model parameter, on the background evolution, and on the wavenumber scale.
 Hence, by requiring its deviation from the standard Newton's constant to be within observational bounds we extracted the constraints on the single coupling parameter $\beta$.

-In conclusion, we have extracted the conditions required for a healthy and viable cubic gravity, which is a necessary addition to its known interesting cosmological phenomenology.
+In summary, in this work we constructed non-trivial versions of cubic gravity, namely with non-zero parameters, that satisfy the viable observational requirements.
+This is a necessary addition to its known interesting cosmological phenomenology.
+Clearly, these are not the only classes of theories that have this property, since there could be more complicated theories, namely with less constraints and thus more parameters, that share this property.
+Thus, we extracted theories that deviate form general relativity at the level of the action, but have minimal deviations (but still non-zero) at the level of scalar and tensor perturbations.

 It would be interesting to apply the results of the present work in order to study the primordial gravitational waves and the primordial black holes in the case of cubic gravity.
+Such an analysis could be useful in order to extract unique observational signatures of cubic gravity, and distinguish this theory from other modified theories of gravity.
 Additionally, we could extend the viability investigation in the case of non-linear $f(P)$ gravity and examine whether the extra degrees of freedom alter the results, especially those related to the gravitational wave propagation.
+Furthermore, although we have shown that there are no instabilities in our approximated expressions, other pathologies could be present, and thus a full stability analysis of tensor perturbations should be performed too.
+Finally, it would be interesting to compare the obtained cosmological constraints with constraints arising from spherically symmetric solutions.
 These studies lie beyond the scope of the present work and are left for future projects.